 - Visit the Yavapai Geology Museum

-Besides the best array of activities, the village also provides some of the best Grand Canyon lodging options located directly inside the South Rim of Grand Canyon National Park.
-Six hotels are a part of the Grand Canyon Lodge brand and are located in the park with El Tovar Hotel, Bright Angel Lodge, Maswik Lodge, Thunderbird Lodge, Kachina Lodge, and Phantom Ranch each on the canyon rim.
+Besides the best array of activities, the village provides some of Grand Canyon lodging options directly inside the South Rim of Grand Canyon National Park.
+Six hotels are a part of the Grand Canyon Lodge brand.
+They are located in the park with El Tovar Hotel, Bright Angel Lodge, Maswik Lodge, Thunderbird Lodge, Kachina Lodge, and Phantom Ranch, each on the canyon rim.

 Each one offers different levels of hospitality, but all sell out quickly because of the premier location.
 So booking in advance for these Grand Canyon hotels is recommended.
 Red Feather Lodge, Bright Angel Lodge, Maswik Lodge, and Yavapai Lodge are great budget options.
 Yavapai Lodge rooms are air-conditioned with free parking out front.

-El Tovar Hotel is a historic hotel located directly on the rim and was built from local limestone and pine trees.
+El Tovar Hotel is a historic hotel located directly on the rim, built from local limestone and pine trees.
 In 1987, El Tovar Hotel was designated as a National Historic Landmark.
 The Bright Angel Lodge is also another registered National Historic Landmark.
 Kachina Lodge and Thunderbird Lodge are both more modern and contemporary.

-For those looking for a real adventure, a stay at the Phantom Ranch is a must.
+For those looking for a real adventure, staying at the Phantom Ranch is a must.
 The ranch is nestled at the bottom of the Grand Canyon’s South Rim along the Kaibab Trail and is an excellent spot to stay overnight for those trekking on a multi-day hike.

 The Grand Hotel at Grand Canyon is also a nice option just outside of the park entrance.
-It is the only 3-Diamond Hotel near the Grand Canyon and provides an indoor pool and hot tub.
+It is the only 3-Diamond Hotel near the Grand Canyon, providing an indoor pool and hot tub.
 Check out the best hotel options in Grand Canyon Village:

-- Best Budget Hotel in Grand Canyon Village – Yavapai Lodge
+- Budget Hotel in Grand Canyon Village – Yavapai Lodge

-- Best Mid-Range Hotel in Grand Canyon Village – Bright Angel Lodge
+- Mid-Range Hotel in Grand Canyon Village – Bright Angel Lodge

-- Best Luxury Hotel in Grand Canyon Village – El Tovar Hotel
+- Luxury Hotel in Grand Canyon Village – El Tovar Hotel

-- Best Campsite in Grand Canyon Village – Mather Campground
+- Campsite in Grand Canyon Village – Mather Campground

 See Related: Upper vs Lower Antelope Canyon: What is Better?